ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 **6. Before and After**

+This template recognizes sentences and sentence fragments with measurement subjects occurring before and after each measurement.
+For example:

+"The left kidney measures 8.5 cm and contains an 8 mm x 8 mm anechoic rounded focus along the lateral edge, which is most likely a simple renal cyst."

 Pattern:

 | DET || WORDS+ | MEAS || Q* || M || WORD* || DET || M || WORDS+

-This template recognizes sentences and sentence fragments that have measurement subjects occurring before and after each measurement in the sentence.
-For
-example:

-| "The left kidney measures 8.5 cm and contains an 8 mm x 8 mm anechoic
-| rounded focus along the lateral edge, which is most likely a simple
-| renal cyst."

 Clarity searches for measurement subjects in each WORDS+ group captured by the associated regex.

 **7. M and M**

+This template recognizes sentences comparing two similar objects, two views of an object, or an object and features inside it.
+For instance:

+"The lower trachea measures 14 x 8 mm on expiratory imaging and 16 x 17 mm on inspiratory imaging."

+"The largest porta hepatis lymph node measures 1.6 cm in short axis and 2.6 cm in long axis."

 Pattern 1: